thetaiter/server-scaffolding/README.md

 ## Running the server
 ### Running your server (development only)

 To run your server, simply add your code to the `server.js` file, or replace it with your own file (make sure it is named `server.js`) and run `grunt run` to run the server, sending stderr and stdout to the terminal.
+If you replace it with your own file, make sure you export the server and port variables as in the `server.js` file provided.
 To stop the server, send the SIGINT (`Ctrl-C`), SIGQUIT (`Ctrl-\`), or SIGTERM (`kill <pid>`) signal to the process.
 Try to refrain from using `kill -9 <pid>`, because that sends the SIGKILL signal, which cannot be caught or handled by any process.
 If you do choose to use that, the server may not shut down properly.

 ### Running in the background (development only)